 Torbay Musical Weekend

-2025 sees Torbay Musical Weekend return for the 55th year.
-We celebrate with an exciting programme of events and this new website, which will enable online booking.
-If you still prefer our traditional personal approach then contact Susanne at: [email protected]
+2026 sees Torbay Musical Weekend return for the 56th year.
+We celebrate with an exciting programme of events and this new website, which features online booking.
+If you still prefer our traditional personal approach then email your requests to: [email protected] Or phone (leaving message) 01424 893598

-Our Friends’ subscription offers great value for money, giving access to all events and to the special inclusive residential rates for the Grand Hotel, plus Friends’ updates throughout the year.
+Our Friends’ subscription offers great value for money.
+It includes tickets to all events and access to the special inclusive residential rates for the Grand Hotel, plus Friends’ updates throughout the year.

 John Isaac, Chairman of the Friends of Torbay